 Episode 205 – 290, April 7, 1967 – August 4, 1967

-Unwelcome Collinwood houseguest Willie Loomis is transfixed on a portrait in the foyer of the Collins’s 18th century ancestor Barnabas, specifically the fancy jewels he’s sporting, leading to an ill-conceived grave-robbing attempt at the old family mausoleum.
-However, hitting a switch in the crypt leading to a secret room, he finds a chained coffin and unwittingly unleashes a dark family secret onto the town in vampire Barnabas Collins (Jonathan Frid).
+Unwelcome Collinwood houseguest Willie Loomis (John Karlen) is transfixed on a portrait in the foyer of the Collins’s 18th century ancestor, Barnabas, specifically the fancy jewels he’s sporting, leading to an ill-conceived grave-robbing attempt at the old family mausoleum.
+However, after accidentally hitting a switch in the crypt, he opens a secret room, in which he finds a chained coffin and unwittingly unleashes a dark family secret onto the town in vampire Barnabas Collins (Jonathan Frid).
 With a single bite, Willie becomes Barnabas’s slave.

 While ingratiating himself to the Collins family with the lie of being a cordial cousin from England, Barnabas leaves a trail of blood-drained bodies across town under the cover of night.
-However, he eventually encounters waitress Maggie Evans (Kathryn Leigh Scott), who is the spitting image of his lost love Josette.
-Thus, Barnabas kidnaps Maggie with the intent of using his powers create a new Josette.
-However, his plan is meeting some resistance, especially from a conscience-heavy Willie and the ghost of Barnabas’s young sister Sarah.
+However, he eventually encounters waitress Maggie Evans (Kathryn Leigh Scott), who is the spitting image of his lost love, Josette.
+Thus, Barnabas kidnaps Maggie with the intent of using his powers to turn her into a new Josette.
+However, his plan is meeting some resistance, especially from a conscience-heavy Willie and the ghost of Barnabas’s young sister Sarah (Sharon Smyth).

 Dr. Julia Hoffman dangles a cure for Barnabas